How and Why Did You Create this Booklist?

 McKillip, Patricia A. Riddle-Master.
 New York: Del Rey, 1989.
 A single volume containing The Riddle Master of Hed.
 ISBN 0345331044.
 The Heir of Sea and Fire.
 ISBN .
 Harpist in the Wind .
 ISBN 0345324404.

 These three books are tightly woven together, so it is best to read them in order, though it isn’t compulsory; each book stands well on its own.
 Unlike many Celtic inspired authors, McKillip doesn’t use a particular myth which she then fleshes out, nor does she “borrow” names.
-Incident and character are all her own, but the idea of lore contained in riddles, often voiced in triads, the presence of shape-changers, talking pigs, magical pig keepers, and the frequent references to stories associated with riddles, are all very reminiscent of Celtic mythology.
+Incident and character are all her own, but the idea of lore contained in riddles, often voiced in triads, the presence of shape-changers, talking pigs, magical pig keepers, and the frequent references to stories associated with riddles, are all very reminiscent of Celtic mythology, so I’m comfortable squeezing it in under the Celtic fantasy rubric.

 McKillip’s Riddle-Master trilogy are some of the finest fantasy novels I have ever read; most people either love them or loathe them.
 I re-read them about once a year.